Les Fleurs du mâle

 Norma Nahoun soprano

 David Violi piano

-Victoria Duhamel scenic design and reading
+Victoria Duhamel conception and semi-staging

 En regardant par le trou, c'est comm'ça qu'on connaît tout... par le trou de la serrure.